 The definition of free backup software solution

 The process of figuring out what is the best backup software for your company can be extremely complicated for a number of reasons.
-The market itself is massive, and the number of available solutions are at an all-time high, offering a wealth of features for different client types.
+The choice itself is massive, and the number of available solutions are at an all-time high, offering a wealth of features for different client types.

 Extensive research certainly helps when it comes to figuring out a suitable backup solution for yourself, and there may be many circumstances that limit your choice of backup solutions in some way.
 For example, a lot of the more comprehensive backup solutions offer many features that you would perhaps never use, which makes choosing one of these solutions a questionable decision on its own.

-We will discuss why it is so hard to pick the correct free backup software for yourself later in the article.
+We will discuss why it is so hard to pick the correct free backup software for Windows later in the article.
 However, it would be beneficial for the overall article to discuss the differences between a free backup solution and an open-source backup solution.

 An open-source backup software has a publicly accessible source code that can be inspected or modified by anyone with little to no limitations.
 Most of the open-source applications are managed by the community itself and are completely free of charge.
 Unfortunately, open-source solutions do not have a good track record when it comes to ease of use from an inexperienced user’s standpoint.
 This means that picking up an open-source backup solution where the user has no technical expertise, or ability in the topic of managing or modifying these solutions, may not be a good idea.